top of page

 Digital Tools - Evernote

-• Take photos of your post-it notes in the Evernote app and organize them digitally!
-It will auto-scan for you, and you can choose which Evernote notebook to save it in.
-You can still add notes, drawings, and attachments to it once it is digitized in the app.
+• Snap photos of your post-it notes in the Evernote app and organize them digitally!
+It will auto-scan your pics for you, and you can choose which Evernote notebook to save them all in.
+You can still add notes, drawings, and attachments to everything once digitized in the app!

 • Want a second listening ear while you’re taking notes in class?
 Record an audio file from a lecture, class, or meeting in your Evernote app.

-• Bonus: Easily share class information with fellow classmates by setting up a shared Evernote notebook.
+• Bonus: You can easily share class info with fellow classmates by setting up a shared Evernote notebook.

 Digital Tools - OneNote